Transition rates of non-interacting quantum particles from the Widom insertion formula: Conclusions

 \section{Conclusions}

 The Widom insertion formula relates the excess chemical potential with the energy needed to insert one particle.
 The formula has been previously applied to derive a general expression of transition rates in a classical system of interacting particles \cite{dimuro}.
 These calculations are adapted for a quantum system of non-interacting particles at temperature $T$, for which the excess chemical potential, $\mu_{\text{q}}$, represents quantum effects (it is zero for the classical ideal mixture).
 From detailed balance, transition rates can be related to insertion energies that, in turn, are related to the excess chemical potential trough the Widom insertion formula.
-The result for the transition rate $W_{n_1,n_2}$ is given in terms of the energy difference, $\epsilon_2-\epsilon_1$, and the excess chemical potential in both levels, see Eq.\ \eqref{eq:w}.
+The result for the transition rate $W_{n_1,n_2}$, from energy level 1 to energy level 2, is given in terms of the energy difference, $\epsilon_2-\epsilon_1$, and the excess chemical potential in both levels, see Eq.\ \eqref{eq:w}.
 The expression evaluated at average particle numbers reproduces known results for fermions and bosons that include a factor $1\mp \bar{n}_2/g_2$ respectively.
-With this factors in the transition rates, the master equation (or Fokker-Planck equation if the energy space is continuous) gives an irreversible evolution towards the Fermi-Dirac or Bose-Einstein distributions.
+With this factor in the transition rates, the master equation (or Fokker-Planck equation if the energy space is continuous) gives an irreversible evolution towards the Fermi-Dirac or Bose-Einstein distributions.

 The expression obtained for transition rates provides an alternative procedure to derive known statistics.
-If it is assumed that the transition rate depends only on the number of particles in the destination level, then Fermi-Dirac, Bose-Einstein and Maxwell-Boltzmann statistics are obtained.
+Starting from the hypothesis that the transition rate depends only on the number of particles in the destination level, then Fermi-Dirac, Bose-Einstein and Maxwell-Boltzmann statistics are obtained.
 This result prompts an exploration in a time-reversed situation, where origin and destination levels are interchanged.
-If the transition rate depends only on the number of particles in the origin level (instead of destination level), then the statistics of ewkons is derived.
+The previous hypothesis now reads as follows: the transition rate depends only on the number of particles in the origin level (instead of destination level).
+Statistics of ewkons is derived from this hypothesis.